-A Wildlife Paradise ?
+A Wildlife Paradise?

-The DMZ is often described as “a haven for flora and fauna” thanks to the alledged absence of humans inside it for more than 70 years.
+The DMZ is often described as “a haven for flora and fauna” thanks to the alleged absence of humans inside it for more than 70 years.
 Which, in many ways, is true.
 It has even become a narrative that is widely used by various local authorities along the border to attract tourists to their areas.

 But it is not accurate to say that human civilization has disappeared from the DMZ since 1953.
 On the contrary, it continues to be very present, and in its most aggressive guise.